 Troubleshooting Ice on Your Air Conditioning Refrigeration Lines

-• Have you ever noticed ice on the copper lines running to and from your air conditioning equipment?
+• Have you ever noticed ice forming on copper AC lines running to and from your equipment?

-• Do you know that is an indicator of a problem?
+• Did you know ice on copper AC lines is an indicator of a problem with your home’s air conditioner?

 • Do you know that YOU may be able to repair it yourself and be more comfortable because of it?

-4. Finally, make sure your ductwork is still intact and not restricting the air flow to the coil.
-If the ductwork is collapsed you may try repairing yourself or schedule a service company.
+• Finally, make sure your ductwork is still intact and not restricting the air flow to the coil.
+If the ductwork is collapsed you may try repairing yourself or schedule an HVAC service and repair company in the Denton or Collin County areas.

-If none of the issues in Scenario 1 are present, you likely have a refrigerant problem.
-That means you likely have a refrigerant leak somewhere in the system.
-Systems running on low refrigerant will not cool properly, and you will see ice on your air conditioner’s copper lines.
+If bad air flow across the coil isn’t the problem, you likely have a refrigerant problem.
+That means you likely have a refrigerant leak somewhere in your AC system.
+Air conditioning systems running on low refrigerant will not cool properly, and you will see ice forming on copper AC lines.
 The lack of a proper refrigerant charge will do damage to the main components of your system.
-Schedule a service company ASAP!
+Schedule a service call with a local HVAC contractor ASAP!

 Share this Post